 Not every firm is ready for a full engagement.
 BrainTrust Premium gives CCOs and IT managers a working Reg S-P vendor due-diligence portal — 600+ of the vendors RIAs actually use, with high-sensitivity providers researched and cited — alongside automated FieldCraft employee training and the cybersecurity policy, framework, and template library we use in our own consulting engagements.

-Free tier includes the Securing Compliance report and our posts.
-Premium ($2,500 a year) unlocks everything — the full vendor evidence database, training for up to 50 users, 60+ editable policies and frameworks, the AI governance kit, and interactive tools like the Reg S-P Incident Response Plan Builder — plus email support from MTradecraft on cybersecurity compliance questions.
+The free tier includes five working resources — the Securing Compliance report, the SEC exam preparedness brief, the document review matrix, and our posts — no payment required.
+Premium ($2,500 a year) unlocks everything: the full vendor evidence database, training for up to 50 users, 60+ editable policies and frameworks, the AI governance kit, and two interactive tools — the Incident Response Plan Builder and the live-incident Incident Response Assistant — plus email support from MTradecraft on cybersecurity compliance questions.

 The actual pressure on a firm's cybersecurity program comes from five places, and they are the five things our engagements are designed to answer for: